So, you’ve just finished college and you’re thinking about teaching English abroad when a thought strikes you:

 Nestled between China and Japan, South Korea is also the perfect jumping-off point for exploring other destinations in Asia.
 Benefits for EPIK English teachers include a settlement allowance, housing, subsidized health insurance and completion bonuses.

-5. CIEE - All around the
+5. CIEE - All around the world

 CIEE is one of the most flexible programs out there in that it offers teaching positions in almost every corner of the globe!